Wet weather ideas for Byron Bay

 GO SHOPPING.
 Well, why not?
 Byron has a vibrant retail culture, with loads of local brands that are beloved around the globe, including fashion labels Spell & The Gypsy Collective, Rowie, Afends, Auguste the Label and Also check out some of the vintage surf shops, and this great guide to vintage shopping in Byron Bay.
 There are some shops that blend lifestyle/interiors with fashion, such as Ahoy Trader, Hendrix & Harlow,Hope & May and for those who have some serious dollars to drop, there’s Island Luxe Tribe.
 If you’re in the market for gifts, kids’ decor or amazing prints, visit Love Mae‘s HQ and studio or Pop & Scott in the Byron Industrial Estate.

 CATCH A TRAIN.
 OK this may not sound that exciting if you’re from the city and commute by rail everyday, but this is a train ride with a difference.
-The world’s first solar-powered train is now being operated by The Byron Bay Railroad Company, taking passengers from the town’s centre to North Beach station at Sunrise (near the Industrial Estate and Elements of Byron Resort).
+The world’s first solar-powered train (built in 1949) is now back in operation thanks to The Byron Bay Railroad Company, taking passengers from the town’s centre to North Beach station at Sunrise (near the Industrial Estate and Elements of Byron Resort).
 Now running a return shuttle on the hour, seven days a week, it’s a great way to see some countryside – have a quick cocktail at Elements and hop back on for the return 10-minute ride.

 GO TO THE MOVIES.
 The Pighouse Flicks is a lounge cinema with a difference.
 Seats are custom-designed couches, the atmosphere relaxed and the selection of films mainly arthouse, classic and foreign.
 Located within the Byron Bay Brewery complex, you can pop in after the movie for locally brewed craft beer and delicious food.